-If your oral fluid tests positive for cannabis or cocaine you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.
+If your oral fluid tests positive for Cannabis, Cocaine you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.

-If your oral fluid tests positive for benzodiazepines or opiates and the Garda is of the opinion that you are impaired you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.
+If your oral fluid tests positive for Benzodiazepines, Opiates or Amphetamines (including Methamphetamine and MDMA) and the Garda is of the opinion that you are impaired, you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.

-If your oral fluid tests positive for benzodiazepines or opiates and the Garda is of the opinion that you are not impaired you are not committing an offence and can drive on.
+If your oral fluid tests positive for Benzodiazepines or Opiates or Amphetamines (including Methamphetamine and MDMA) and the Garda is of the opinion that you are not impaired, you are not committing an offence and can drive on.

-If my oral fluid is negative for drugs?
+12. Will I be arrested if my oral fluid is negative for drugs?

-If your oral fluid tests negative but the Garda is of the opinion that you are impaired due to some other drug that the device doesn't pick up (e.g. amphetamines) you will be arrested and brought to the station where a blood or urine specimen will be collected and sent to the MBRS for analysis.
+If your oral fluid tests negative but the Garda is of the opinion that you are impaired due to some other drug that the device doesn't pick up you will be arrested and brought to the station where a blood or urine specimen will be collected and sent to the MBRS for analysis.